 A Brief History of Sage 500:

 Sage 500 was formerly known as MAS 500 which was developed in 1998 and was the predecessor to MAS 90.
-According to Net@Work, a Sage 500 partner, “Sage 500 ERP is designed for small to midsized distributors and light manufacturers with domestic operations, typically larger companies with advanced requirements.”
+According to Net@Work, a Sage 500 support partner, “Sage 500 ERP is designed for small to midsized distributors and light manufacturers with domestic operations, typically larger companies with advanced requirements.”
 The product was architected in Microsoft Visual Basic 6.0 (VB6) to operate through MS SQL and MS OS, giving it strong ties to the software giant Microsoft.

 In 2012, Sage’s North American CEO, Pascal Houillon, announced, “the end of product brand names.”
 This strategy phased out the legacy product names and rebranded them with a more uniform way of categorizing Sage products.
 As a result, Sage ERP MAS 500 was renamed to Sage 500 ERP.
 As of 2024, Sage currently supports three versions of Sage 500: Sage 500 ERP 2019, Sage 500 ERP 2021, and Sage 500 ERP 2023.